-Here is the deal, we all want to raise kids who are self-assured, confident, can stand up to bullies and have developed their own opinions by the time they leave for college.
+Here is the deal, we all want to raise kids who are self-assured, brave, can stand up to bullies and have developed their own opinions by the time they leave for college.
 The thing is, those qualities we want our kids to have at 18 are really difficult to parent in a 2-year-old.

-Too often we parent for “good” behavior at 2 and then at 18 expect our kids to suddenly regain their feistiness when they leave our home (the feistiness that will make them confident adults).
+Too often we parent for “good” behavior at 2 and then at 18 expect our kids to suddenly regain their feistiness when they leave our home (the feistiness that will make them brave adults).